sofreellc/aws-transcribe-client/README.md

 // Create a credentials provider that fetches from your server const credentialsProvider = async (minutesUsed: number): Promise<TranscribeCredentials> => {
   try {
-    // Optional: send previously used minutes back to the server const params = minutesUsed > 0 ? { "last-request-mins-used": minutesUsed } : {};
+    // Optional: send previously used minutes back to the server.
+    // This can be used for more accurate usage tracking or throttling logic. const params = minutesUsed > 0 ? { "last-request-mins-used": minutesUsed } : {};

     const response = await fetch('/api/aws-transcribe/get-credentials', {